 Here, we reveal how you can welcome the great outdoors in, whatever the weather, from layering your lighting to green dining room ideas and incorporating organic shapes.

-Lean Into the Light
+Lean into the light

 Bounce plenty of natural light around even the smallest or darkest of dining rooms by adding mirrors to as many walls as you can manage, as well as free-standing in open-plan spaces.
 The bigger the better, we say, while circular styles and light colours such as Varuna nod to natural forms and offset dark palettes.
 Because natural light isn’t the strongest during the winter months, you’ll also need to layer your scheme with more artificial lighting sources than you might need in summer, from table lamps to pendants and floor lights – as well as portable lamps for where natural light doesn’t exist at all – to create a warm and soft glow.
 Try the wireless Purdy Table Lamp with vintage-inspired details.